droukin-jobs/smartpay01/README.md

 Partially complete features:
  - Terminal creation is done only by empty POST request to `/terminal` endpoint
  - Terminals have only dummy transactions
+ - Terminals structure is able to accept transactions, but the actual mechanism is not ready

 Not implemented features:
  - JSON POST input to create terminals